amangup/coding-bootcamp/final_project/Readme.md

 ### Synchronizing read location

 To implement this feature, we need to use AJAX.
-Periodically, the javascript in the page will find the location at which the user is in the book, and send a POST HTTP request to our web app.
+Periodically, the javascript in the page will find the location at which the user is at, in the book, and send a POST HTTP request to our web app.
 The web app must build a view to receive that request, and then update the location for that book in the user records.

 The read location is encoded as an [ePUB Canonical Fragment Identifier](http://www.idpf.org/epub/linking/cfi/epub-cfi.html), or ePUB CFI.
-This is a string that identifies the exact the location in one specific book (it will not work on another book).
+This is a string that identifies the exact location in one specific book (it will not work on another book).
 It can look like this:

 ```
 epubcfi(/6/2[item58]!/4/66[THE_OUTDOOR_LABORATORY]/2/1:387)
 ```

-In the javascript code in `read_book.html` template, I have already implemented this mechanism which sends an update to the view `location_sync()`, every few seconds.
-The data sent (CFI string) is available in the `request.form["cfi"]` (ignore the fact that we are using `request.form` even though there is no form).
+In the javascript code in `read_book.html` template, I have already implemented the mechanism which sends an update to the view `location_sync()` every few seconds.
+The data sent (CFI string) is available using the expression `request.form["cfi"]` (ignore the fact that we are using `request.form` even though there is no form).

-When opening a book to read, you can provide this CFI string as `cfi` parameter to the template.
+When opening a book to read, you can provide this CFI string as the `cfi` parameter to the template.
 If the parameter is an empty string, then the book opens at the beginning.

 ### Uploading books